sciencePeptideDeck

 • Nitric oxide pathway: Modulates the NO system to support vascular tone and inflammation regulation.

-• Tendon-to-bone healing: Demonstrated in animal models to accelerate the healing of tendon-bone junctions — one of the slowest-healing tissue interfaces in the body.
+• Tendon-to-bone healing: Demonstrated in study models to accelerate the healing of tendon-bone junctions — one of the slowest-healing tissue interfaces in the body.

 • Gut protection: Exhibits gastroprotective effects and has been studied in colitis, ulcer, and gut fistula models.